beatass/Prediction-the-road-signs-dw_matrix/README.md

 * day 2 - data visualization and drawing conclusions
 * day 3 - building the first CNN model
 * day 4 - selection of better architecture
-* day 5 - choosing better parameters for the model
+* day 5 - choosing of better parameters for the model